rafanoronha/rafanoronha/README.md

 ### Hi there 👋

 You can call me Rafa or Noronha!
-I'm a software technologist from Brazil heading to 15 years collaborating with businesses in software engineering and tech leadership roles.
+I'm a software technologist from Brazil bringing 15+ years of experience collaborating with businesses, in software engineering and tech leadership roles.

 - 💻 You can find some stuff here in my Github
 - 📝 I've been publishing a few blog posts written in portuguese at [medium.com/noronha-ponto-tech](https://medium.com/noronha-ponto-tech)
 - 📝 And a few blog posts written in english at [medium.com/noronha-dot-tech](https://medium.com/noronha-dot-tech)
-- 💻 I've also been side hustling my first indie business - [Valdir](https://valdir.tech)
-- 🤔 I can see a next gig joining a remote-first engineering team, helping to scale a startup looking for world-wide top talent
+- 🤔 I can see a next gig joining a remote-first engineering team at some startup/scale-up looking for world-wide top talent

 <!--
 **rafanoronha/rafanoronha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.